 As of December 31, 2023, we had \$1.7 billion of gross debt outstanding, with a weighted average maturity of 4.9 years, and net debt of \$1.6 billion.
 For the year ended December 31, 2023, our net income was \$191.4 million, our EBITDAre was \$324.2 million and our Annualized Adjusted EBITDAre was \$374.6 million.
 Our ratio of net debt to Annualized Adjusted EBITDAre was 4.4x as of December 31, 2023.
-Net debt, EBITDAre and Annualized Adjusted EBITDAre are non-GAAP financial measures.
-For definitions of net debt, EBITDAre and Annualized Adjusted EBITDAre, reconciliations of these measures to total debt and net income, respectively, the most directly comparable financial measures calculated in accordance with accounting principles generally accepted in the United States ("GAAP"), and a statement of why our management believes the presentation of these non-GAAP financial measures provide useful information to investors and a discussion of how management uses these measures, see "Item 7.
+Net debt, EBITDAre and Annualized Adjusted EBITDAre and Annualized Adjusted EBITDAre, reconciliations of these measures to total debt and net income, respectively, the most directly comparable financial measures calculated in accordance with accounting principles generally accepted in the United States ("GAAP"), and a statement of why our management believes the presentation of these non-GAAP financial measures provide useful information to investors and a discussion of how management uses these measures, see "Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations'-Non-GAAP Financial Measures."